dave3d/simpleply/README.md

 file format, the elements can be arbitrary, not just vertices, edges and faces.
 And each element could have an arbitrary number and types of properties.

-The simplified version of PLY supported here only allows vertex, edge and face elements.
-The vertex element only allows for "x", "y", "z", "r", "g", "b", "red", "green", "blue", "u", and "v" properties.
+Our simplified version of PLY supported here only allows vertex, edge and face elements.
+The vertex element only allows for "x", "y", "z", "nx", "ny", "nz", "r", "g", "b", "red", "green", "blue", "u", and "v" properties.
 Edges can only have two vertex index properties.
 Faces can only have a list of vertex index property.

-While these restrictions may seem limiting, in my experience they allow for the vast majority of PLY files in typical usage.
+While these restrictions may seem limiting, in our experience they allow for the vast majority of PLY files in typical usage.

 A more general PLY module